pupubird/WebLaunchJS-2021/Advance.md

 It's currently "null" ( another data type in JavaScript, which basically means empty, or void ), awaiting us to do something!

-To understand the logic behind, whenever the user click on the button, the browser will look for the button's `onclick` key and call the **callback function** that is inside the button!
+To understand the logic behind it, whenever the user clicks on the button, the browser will look for the button's `onclick` key and call the **callback function** that is inside the button!

-Remember callback function?
+Remember the callback function?
 This is when it becomes useful

-Let's go with simple first, we let the browser print "it works!" everytime when the user click on the button
+Let's go with simple first, we let the browser print "it works!" every time when the user clicks on the button

 ```javascript
 let button = document.querySelector("#magic");